Our solution

 2

-Through an automated filtering process, the bacteria is captured from the sample.
+Through an automated filtering process, the bacteria are captured from the sample.
 For the blood panel, this capturing process incorporates a step to eliminate hemoglobin from lysed blood cells.

 3